Modelling non-linear control systems using the discrete Urysohn operator: Conclusions

 \section{Conclusions}

-The discrete Urysohn operator is a very efficient tool for modelling non-linear control systems.
+The discrete Urysohn operator is a very efficient tool for modelling non-linear control systems due to its descriptive capabilities, low computational complexity, simplicity of identification and possibility of implementation in a few lines of code.
 The discrete model is an approximation of the continuous Urysohn model by certain quadrature rules.
 In this paper, the convergence has been demonstrated using a numerical example --- the modelling error decreased with the decrease of the discretisation step.

 It has been shown that the model can be identified using an iterative algorithm based on the Kaczmarz method for solving linear systems of equations.
 The identification algorithm is simple and computationally inexpensive.
 Furthermore, the identification can be preformed using only observable data, i.e. the prescription of a specific input function is not required.
 The method improves the model as new input-output data points become available, without collecting long input and output sequences, and thus making the algorithm suitable for a real-time identification.
 The method does not require computational power for solving linear systems either.
 Therefore, the method is ideal for implementation in microelectronic systems with limited resources, such as battery management systems (BMS).